movicont/greatlakes-call-data/README.md

 greatlakes-call-data
 ====================

-Data analysis and visualizations of phone data from East Africa (Rwanda, Uganda)
+Data analysis and visualizations of phone data from the Great Lakes region in East Africa (Rwanda, Uganda)